postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_api_workflow.md

 * YAML
 * XML

-**Note:** Multi-file variants of schemas are not supported.
+**Note:** Multi-file variants of schemas are currently not supported.

 ### Developing an API

-After adding a schema to your API, you can develop your API by linking it with mock servers, documentation and environments to specific versions of your API.
+After adding a schema, you can develop your API by linking it with mock servers, documentation and environments to specific versions of your API.
 This section describes the following topics:

 * [Adding a mock server](#adding-a-mock-server)
 * [Adding documentation](#adding-documentation)